 2015 Gamay, Choully, Geneva: Slightly turbid ruby in color with a bit of brick at the edges.
 Blurred cherry fruit with spices and herbs.
 Surprisingly layered with sour cherry, dried twigs, earth and spice.
 A bit dry on the edges but with a youthful core.
 Nicely structured for mid-term aging with a final acid kick.
 Lacks a bit of freshness but overall a good drink and a nice value.

 2016 Garanoir, Dardagny, Geneva: Translucent garnet in color.
 Nice aromas of ripe plum and sweet berries.
 There is a bit of rhubarb and earthy root vegetables as well with a bit more freshness than its twin, Gamaret.
-Clean and well delineated wine that is brighter than one expects from this family of bio-types (Gamaret, Garanoir and Mara) which can veer towards muddiness (geosmin).
+Clean and well delineated wine that is brighter than one expects from this set of genetic triplets (Gamaret, Garanoir and Mara) which can veer towards muddiness (geosmin).
 Very nice wine and one of my favorites.

 2014 Gamaret, Dardagny, Geneva: Garnet in color with purple flecks.
 Distinct blackberry and smokey charcoal notes.
 Some unexpected gaminess too, like a theoretical crossing of Syrah and Zinfandel.
 A touch reductive with some cured meat funk.
 Substantial weight on the palate with more gaminess, thick dark fruit and just a bit of chewiness.
 Seems at an in between point right now; not youthful, yet not developed.